Slovenia has 4 universities:

 Slomškov trg 15

-The University of Primorska was established in 2003 and has 6 faculties and several research institutions that are located in Koper and in the vicinity.
-In school year 2010/11, more than 6,500 undergraduate and post-graduate students were enrolled.
+3. The University of Primorska was established in 2003 and has 7 faculties and several research institutions that are located in Koper and in the vicinity.
+In school year 2015/16, some 5,500 undergraduate and post-graduate students were enrolled.
+University employs more than 700 teaching, research and technical staff.

 University of Primorska / Univerza na Primorskem